Can you be allergic to vinegar? (3 Possibilities)

 A sensitivity towards one or more chemical compounds occurs that causes an immune response that is similar to food allergy.

 It is called pseudoallergy and can be toward the chemicals in vinegar including salicylate, histamines, sulfites, acetic acid.
 The immune response tends to vary depending on the severity of the allergy.
+(1)

-Allergic response to Salicylic acid in vinegar
+Can you have an allergic response to Salicylic acid in vinegar?

 Salicylate or salicylic acid occurs naturally in fruits and vegetables such broccoli, cauliflower, mushrooms, radishes, spinach, apples, and avocados.
 Salicylic acid is present in foods that have a high amount of vitamins and minerals and is a beneficial compound.
+(3)

 Thus, Salicylate acid is not usually harmful or a potential allergenic but some people who are sensitive will need to control and manage healthy fruits and vegetables in their diet to prevent a reaction.

 Salicylic acid can cause you to have asthma, nasal sensitivity, diarrhea, hives, and a stuffy nose.
+(4)

-Allergic response to Histamine in vinegar
+Can you have an allergic response to Histamine in vinegar?

 When you intake vinegar, histamines from vinegar make their way into the body and also cause the body to produce them.
+It may provoke diarrhea, headache, congestion of the nose, wheezing, hypotension, arrhythmia, urticaria, pruritus, flushing, and other conditions.
+(5)

 How to deal with vinegar allergy?